Therapy for Young Adults in San Francisco

 A boy with headphones

-Are you dealing with anxiety and depression around your career progression, academic performance, or financial instability?
-Have you lost interest in achieving certain goals or pursuing former passions, yet you’re not sure what you should strive for now?
-Is your uncertainty around your next steps in life affecting your self-worth and self-esteem?
+Are you dealing with anxiety or depression related to career uncertainty, academic pressure, or financial instability?
+Have you lost interest in pursuing goals or passions that once mattered to you, yet feel unsure about what you should strive for now?
+Is this uncertainty around your next steps beginning to affect your sense of self-worth or confidence?

 Have any questions?
 Send me a message!